 The kind of influence exerted over the governance of the organisation and what is, and who is, included in any strategic planning process may influence the model of strategic planning employed.
 For example, a government business enterprise (GBE) or public service agency may be required by legislation to follow a particular approach to strategic planning, or as it is still sometimes called in the public sector ‘corporate planning’.

 The state of organizational health may influence the strategic planning approach.
 The above list of things warning against doing planning at all should be considered.

 An organization in some kind of trouble may be advised not to do strategic planning at all, and a small thriving organisation may be able to manage strategic thinking informally.
 When a company is going bust, the focus should be on immediate rescue or winding up processes, not long range performance improvement through strategic planning.
 Any organization run by an autocrat would be wasting everyone's time by engaging on elaborate participative processes.
 When a brief major upheaval is in prospect, then the quality of attention needed for strategic planning may be in short supply, and should be deferred.

 Where an organizational is in its life cycle may be important in the choice of strategic planning.

-The small and very entrepreneurial start-up organisation may be so driven by an almost missionary zeal, by the focus on a particular market, application of a new invention, or similar passion that no special formal effort at strategic planning is required.
+The small and very entrepreneurial start-up organisation may be so driven by an almost missionary zeal, by the focus on a particular market, application of a new invention, or similar passion, that no special formal effort at strategic planning is required.

 As an organisation grows it reaches a threshold where it needs to introduce more professional management practices, and one of these probably should be formal strategic planning.
-However the model of strategic planning appropriate for the first formal introduction of the process might be a good deal simpler than that required a complex group structure of a multinational business.
+However the model of strategic planning appropriate for the first formal introduction of the process might be a good deal simpler than that required in the complex group structure of a multinational business.